-- Ambulatory Surgery: 2 visitors per day allowed
+- Ambulatory Surgery: 2 visitors per stay allowed

 - Individual departments may have more specific guidelines based on their patient population

-- Visitors must follow PPE instructions as per any isolation guidelines
+- Visitors must follow Personal Protective Equipment (PPE) instructions as per any isolation guidelines:

-- If personal protective equipment (PPE) supplies become an issue or overall COVID-19 patient levels change in a manner that is concerning, visits to patients in any type of isolation may be suspended
+- If PPE supplies become an issue or overall COVID-19 patient levels change in a manner that is concerning, visits to patients in any type of isolation may be suspended.

-- Religious visitations by clergy, Eucharistic ministers and other faith-based leaders are allowed; these visitors will be subject to screening for illness upon entry, required to wear a mask and perform hand hygiene according to hospital policy
+- Religious visitations by clergy, Eucharistic ministers and other faith-based leaders are allowed.
+These visitors are subject to screening for illness upon entry, required to wear a mask and perform hand hygiene according to hospital policy.

-- Visiting hours: It is recommended that patients be visited between 11 a.m. and 8 p.m. to assure they get needed rest; after 7 p.m., all visitors are asked to use the Emergency Department entrance (Entrance 4)
+- Visiting hours: It is recommended that patients be visited between 11 a.m. and 8 p.m. to assure they get needed rest.
+After 7 p.m., all visitors are asked to use the emergency department entrance.

 We appreciate your understanding during these uncertain times.
-Our goal is to protect our patients, staff and the community.
+Our goal is to protect our patients, team members and the community.